Housing

 When you take up a tenancy with us you will need to sign a tenancy agreement.

-Each tenancy agreement is divided into four sections:
+Each tenancy agreement is divided into 4 sections:

-Declaration – sets out tenant/s information, details of the premises, rent and charges.
+Section 1 sets out tenant(s) information, details of the premises, rent and charges.

-Information – sets out general information relating to the tenancy.
+Section 2 sets out the general information relating to the tenancy.

 - Explanation of terms